Home equity loans are back. The opportunity to get a cash-out refinance, home equity loan or home equity line of credit is once again alive and well.

 A conservative approach is also recommended for a cash-out refinance or home equity loan, either of which involves a fixed amount, rather than an open credit line.

-Consumers who want to tap equity for home improvement projects -- the most common use of this type of loan -- usually settle on a specific amount, plus some wiggle room for cost overruns, says Kelly Kockos, home equity product manager for Wells Fargo in San Francisco.
+Consumers who want to tap equity for home improvement projects -- the most common use of this type of loan -- usually settle on a specific amount, plus some wiggle room for cost overruns, says Kelly Kockos, senior vice president of home equity for Wells Fargo in San Francisco.

 "People have a budget in mind and they will manage to that budget versus saying, 'Give me as much money as possible,'" she says.
 "It varies by the consumer and their personal situation, but they won't necessarily push the outer boundaries of it."

 Try Bankrate's calculator to decide whether you should borrow from your home's equity.

 Cash-out refis, home equity loans and HELOCs aren't risk-free.

 Borrowers should try to pay off a HELOC, in particular, within a reasonable time, though they may elect to keep the line open for future use.

 A second mortgage for a fixed amount, at a fixed interest rate, to be repaid over a set period.

 A second mortgage with a revolving balance, like a credit card, with an interest rate that varies with the prime rate.
 Pronounced HE-lock.

 A mortgage refinance for more than the amount owed.
 The borrower takes the difference in cash.
 Also called a cash-out refi.